 See our latest Sterling to Euro exchange rate news

-Money Transfer Companies based in the UK
+Money Transfer Companies based in England

 They have been operating since 2003 and are fully authorised by the UK Financial Conduct Authority.